 How to Avoid Having to Ask a Tenant for Damages

-Asking a tenant for damages can be challenging as it is time-consuming, and there is even the possibility that the tenant will refuse to accept responsibility.
-Furthermore, a landlord could potentially find themselves having to demand additional funds in order to cover damages that exceed the amount of the security deposit.
+Communicating about damages with a tenant can be challenging and time-consuming, especially if the tenant refuses to accept responsibility.
+Unfortunately, a landlord could potentially find themselves having to demand additional funds in order to cover damages that exceed the amount of the security deposit.

 In order to avoid these situations, landlords should always take the following steps as a precaution: